StevenTammen/bibledocs.org/content/about-the-site/how-you-can-help-this-ministry.md

 subsection: overview
 weight: 1
 summary: >-
-   This ministry does not accept financial support, since I work a normal job to support myself.
-Given this fact, what are some other ways in which you can help this ministry?
-This page sets out to answer this question.
+   We all need one another in the body of Christ, and those in ministry (be it teaching like myself, or evangelism/missions, or other callings besides) especially need the support of other believers.
+Bearing this in mind, this page goes over some ways in which you can help this ministry.
 ---

 ## Praying for this ministry

 Quite simply, the one single thing you can do to help this ministry the most is to pray for it consistently.
 Scripture is clear that God *does* listen to our prayers asked in faith (for example, compare 1 John 5:14-15, 1 Peter 3:12, John 9:31).
 You can call down God's divine aid kind of like a soldier on the ground calling down a targeted airstrike from command HQ.
 All you have to do is ask!

+## Financial support

+At present, I do not accept financial support.
+I believe that others need the support more than me ([see here](/about-the-site/frequently-asked-questions/#you-said-you-dont-take-donations-do-you-know-of-good-causes)).

 ## Sharing this ministry